-While rate parity ensures that you have complete control of setting the bar for your room rates and ensure equal prices across all distribution channels, but it destroys your chances to compete freely in the market and also makes you lose a voluminous amount of potential revenue as massive commissions to the OTAs.
+While rate parity ensures that you have complete control of setting the bar for your room rates and ensure equal prices across all distribution channels, it destroys your chances to compete freely in the market and also makes you lose a voluminous amount of potential revenue as massive commissions to the OTAs.
+Hotel revenue managers face challenges with rate parity issues, which restrict their pricing freedom and lead to potential revenue loss.

 The hospitality industry has mixed reaction against rate parity with OTAs and hotels having a different take on it.
 Countries including the USA, France, Italy, and Germany have already started employing measures to either restrict rate parity to specific scenarios, or completely do away with it.

 However, a deeper understanding of these changes will help you figure out how you can stay ahead of your competitors despite the developments that apparently inhibit your property’s potential to profit and grow.
 Let us delve into some tips to help you dash over the speed-breakers in your revenue-maximizing journey and build the right rate parity strategy.

 Prepare yourself for a world without rate parity